ilnicki/passport-jwt-async/README.md

 `options` is an object literal containing options to control how the token is extracted from the request or verified.

 * `secretOrKey` is a string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
 REQUIRED unless `secretOrKeyProvider` is provided.
-* `secretOrKeyProvider` is a callback in the format `function secretOrKeyProvider(request, rawJwtToken, done)`, which should call `done` with a secret or PEM-encoded public key (asymmetric) for the given key and request combination.
+* `secretOrKeyProvider` is a function which should return a secret or PEM-encoded public key (asymmetric) for the given key and request combination.
-  `done` accepts arguments in the format `function done(err, secret)`.
 Note it is up to the implementer to decode rawJwtToken.
   REQUIRED unless `secretOrKey` is provided.
 * `extractToken` (REQUIRED) Function that accepts a request as the only parameter and returns either the JWT as a string or *null*.
 See